ChiZhang666/Personal-Snippets-Web-Application/README.md

 * Monaco-editor : The Monaco Editor is the code editor that powers VS Code.
 * Algolia : it provides the instant search function.
 * Bulma.css : it provides ready-to-use frontend components.

+**If there's anything else you would like to disclose about how your project relied on external code, expertise, or anything else, please disclose that here:**

+...